 2014: In its 2013 taxes, the Trump Foundation claims it made no donations to political entities and replaces And Justice for All with a different, similarly named group in Kansas to which they would legally be allowed to donate.

-March 21, 2016: CREW files an IRS complaint against the Trump Foundation for making the illegal political donation.
+March 21, 2016: CREW files its first IRS complaint against the Trump Foundation for making the illegal political donation.

 March 22, 2016: Trump representatives admit to the illegal donation, blaming an increasing series of clerical errors.